How to Properly Structure a Press Release for Reputation Management

 Use the inverted pyramid style

 Include all the most important information at the beginning of your press release.
-This ensures that your reader will consume the main idea of your press release, even if they don’t read the whole thing.
+This ensures that your readers will consume the main idea of your press release, even if they don’t read the whole thing.

 Consider your press release as a jumping-off point.
 It should be short and sweet while providing enough information to inspire a story by a journalist or blogger.
 It needs to be interesting enough to offer appeal as a news story and not just another advertisement or product announcement.